elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-27-cs3103-lecture-11-sdn-software-defined-network.md

 > A failure from an academic point of view

 # Why does networking lag behind
-- Use to simple: Ethernet, IP, TCP
+- **Use to simple**: Ethernet, IP, TCP
-- New control requirements led to great complexitu
+- New control requirements led to great complexity
 	- Isolation: Vlan, acls
     - Traffic engineering: MPLs
     - Packet processing: Firewall, NATs
     - Payload analysos: Deep packet inspection
 - Mechanisms designed and deployed independently
 	- Complicated control plane design, primitive functionality
-    - Starl contrast to the elegantly modular "data plane"
+    - Stark contrast to the elegantly modular "data plane"
 - Ability to master complexity
 	- Extracting simplicity is needed to build a discipline
 - Getting system to work